What is the ROAD iD App?

 Does the app dial 911 (emergency services) for me?

-No. The Road ID App does not place any calls.
-Stationary Alert messages are only sent to the contacts you designate when
+No. The ROAD iD App does not place any calls.
+Stationary Alert messages are only sent to the Guardians you designate when creating your eCrumb.

 How often is the online map updated to show my progress?